markstock/idealplace/README.md

 	-wmps value			Average wind speed (m/s)
 	-hdi value			Human development index (0 to 1)
 	-mtn value			Proximity to terrain (0 to 1)
-	-new				Start setting preferences for a second person -o name.png			Output file name
+	-ct lat lon			Close to a given location (N lat and E lon, use negative for S and W) -ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -new				Start setting preferences for a second person -o name.png			Output file name